 You know that saying that Master Yoda told young Anakin Skywalker, “Fear is the path to the dark side.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering.”
 Growing up watching the Star Wars movies, I never felt such a quote be remarkably applicable to my current life.

-So, with all this hate-instilled fuel in my post, is there a silver-lining to all this gray, vacant feeling, bruised and beaten up mentality that continues to take over my body?
+So, with all this hate-instilled fuel in my post, is there a silver lining to all this gray, empty feeling, bruised and beaten up mentality that continues to take over my body?
 For the most part, yes.
-As shocking as that does sound, there is that small vision of seeing a light in the darkness.
-That other small part of my brain advises me that that small glimmer of hope that I will not adhere to mental slavery as I already am.
+As shocking as that does sound, there is that small vision of seeing the light in the darkness.
+That other small part of my brain advises me that that little glimmer of hope that I will not adhere to mental slavery as I already am.
 That the chains and shackles bound on me will be broken and I can just finally breathe in and out that small measure of peace that I always rave about.

 These are the challenges that be.